-Each department should have a Marking Policy.
+Each department should have a Marking Policy which is based on the School's Marking Policy (Departments may choose to use just the School's Marking Policy).
 Each department policy should include:

-- Marking of students' work by their teacher at least once a week. - Self and peer assessment should be integral to the teaching and learning to ensure that students understand the assessment criteria and can form their own judgements about their learning.
-This type of assessment should still be checked by the teacher. - Feedback should be both encouraging and constructive.
+- Marking of students' work by their teacher at least once every 2 weeks. - Self and peer assessment should be integral to the teaching and learning to ensure that students understand the assessment criteria and can form their own judgements about their learning.
+This type of assessment should still be checked by the teacher.

+- Feedback should be both encouraging and constructive.
 Targets should be given to demonstrate how a student can take the next steps to improve their learning.
 The phrases 'What Went Well' (WWW) and 'Even Better If' (EBI) could be used by departments. - Self and peer assessment comments or reflective tasks following feedback should be written by the student in different colour ink than that used by their teacher. - When marked work is returned to a class, time should be set aside to allow each student to reflect on and respond to the teacher's evaluative comments to improve their understanding.
-Teachers should monitor closely that students carry out any instructions given, for example completing work.

-- To be used at the end of each half term, unit or topic, as is appropriate to the department's curriculum, each department should have their own bookended assessment pro forma sheets,, to identify students' progress and areas for development and targeted intervention.
+Teachers should monitor closely that students carry out any instructions given, for example completing work. - To be used at the end of each half term, unit or topic, as is appropriate to the department's curriculum, each department should have their own bookended assessment pro forma sheets, to identify students' progress and areas for development and targeted intervention.
 These feedback sheets should provide students with opportunities to respond to the feedback practically, with a reflective task. - Practical, project-based subjects need to have regular marking and feedback, even if a whole project may extend over a period of time.